fredjosjov/finalproject/README.md

 2. In order for the database to properly work, please kindly configure the `.env` file first.
 The following information needs to be adjusted according to your PhpMyAdmin database parameters:
 > `DB_PORT=`
-> `DB_DATABASE=`
+> `DB_DATABASE=ecom_final`
 > `DB_USERNAME=`
 > `DB_PASSWORD=`

+3. Seed the newly created database by running `php artisan db:seed` using your project's terminal.

-3. Utilizing the terminal, please move to the project's directory and run `php artisan serve`.
+4. Utilizing the terminal, please move to the project's directory and run `php artisan serve`.
 Alternatively, this can be done using the IDE's terminal.

-4. Access the application by accessing `http://127.0.0.1` followed by `:` and your laravel's `port` number.
+5. Access the application by accessing `http://127.0.0.1` followed by `:` and your laravel's `port` number.
 As an example: `http://127.0.0.1/8000`.